 The local climate in early autumn remains very much like summer, but the fog often recedes and we can have some of our warmest days of the year.
-For this reason many people will find September and October to be the nicest time of the year to visit Muir Woods.
+For this reason many people will find September and October to be the nicest time of the year to visit, with Muir Woods weather warm and sunny Woods.

-This is also the time of the year when we get our first significant rains of the season, although they are often followed by weeks of sunny days.
+This is also the time of the year when we (in non-drought years!) get our first significant rains of the season, although they are often followed by weeks of sunny days.

 Some afternoons in the fall we’ll have strong winds blow across the ridgetops, usually coming off the Pacific Ocean.
 Although the wind will be weaker down in the valley and the redwoods themselves help slow down the flowing air, some afternoons can feel quite chilly in the breeze.